-1. This guidance sets out the key points inspectors need to consider when inspecting safeguarding in early years, education and skills settings.
-It needs to be read alongside the education inspection framework (EIF) and the individual remit inspection handbooks.1
+1. This guidance sets out the main points that inspectors need to consider when inspecting safeguarding in early years, education and skills settings.
+It should be read alongside the education inspection framework (EIF) and the individual remit inspection handbooks.

 Safeguarding and inspectors' responsibilities